fmtlib/fmt/doc/index.md

   >fmt::print("Слава Україні!");</code></pre>

-  will be printed correctly on Linux, macOS, and even Windows console, regardless of the codepages.
+  will be printed correctly on Linux, macOS, and even Windows console, irrespective of the codepages.
 </p>
 <p>
-  The default is <b>locale-independent</b>, but you can opt into localized formatting and {fmt} makes it work with Unicode, working around problems in the standard libary.
+  The default is <b>locale-independent</b>, but you can opt into localized formatting and {fmt} makes it work with Unicode, addressing issues in the standard libary.
 </p>
 </div>